elgatosf/streamdeck/README.md

 #### 📄 Logging

-The `streamDeck.logging` object provides local file-based logging capabilities, allowing you to diagnose, track, and debug potential problems.
+The `streamDeck.logger` object provides local file-based logging capabilities, allowing you to diagnose, track, and debug potential problems.
 Logs files operate a file-rotation policy and are re-indexed when the current file exceeds 50MiB, with the 10 most recent files being retained.

 > [!NOTE]
 > Logs can be found within the plugin's folder, under `/logs`.